 - Two new desktop DACs: Pro-ject’s DAC Box RS2, and the S.M.S.L M400;

 - And two recently released DACs, the DA2 V2 from EMM Labs and Bel Canto’s e1X DAC and e1X Amplifier

 MQA On The Go

 A new partnership with FiiO adds to the availability of MQA-enabled portable products, with MQA capability integrated into its range of portable players released earlier this year: the new M11 Pro and M15 players, alongside the existing M11 model which can now be updated.
-The dongle category, popular for boosting handset audio capability, has two new offerings: HELM Audio’s Bolt DAC/AMP can now be pre-ordered from for delivery in July; while Highscreen released its MQA-enabled TrueSound Pro rendering adapter in February.
+The dongle category, popular for boosting handset audio capability, has two new offerings: HELM Audio’s Bolt DAC/AMP can now be pre-ordered from July; while Highscreen released its MQA-enabled Truesound Pro rendering adapter in February.

 New portable products from existing partners include: Astell&Kern’s A&norma SR25 player; iFi audio’s portable hip-dac; and a firmware update to upgrade the HiBy Music R6 and R6 Pro portable players, with the R8 coming soon.

 In the world of in-car entertainment, JVC Kenwood continues to integrate MQA into more of its automotive accessories: during June and July, several Sat Nav products will be released to the Japanese market which support MQA-CD and MQA file playback.